os-chip-design/chip-design-intro/scribble.md

 Synchronizing reset is independent from how your circuit uses reset: asynchronous or synchronous.
 This is a style difference depending on company culture, maybe some way is cheaper (I don't know and should check the SykWater130 PDK), or just historical.
 Again: even if you use asynchronous flip-flops in your design, the reset has to be properly synchronized to the design's clock.

+# On efabless and ChipIgnite

+Have some slides on Caravel and the flow.
+Reading: https://info.efabless.com/knowledge-base/development-milestones-and-checklist-for-digital-design-projects-with-chipignite